reactive-streams/reactive-streams-jvm/tck/README.md

 Specification rules, but help to verify that a `Processor` won't "get stuck" or face similar problems.
 Please refer to the sources for details on the tests included.

+### Verifying Processors with request-coordinating behavior

+A request-coordinating `Processor` is a kind of a `Processor` implementation which may either

+- coordinate the request amounts of their `Subscriber`s and request only from upstream when all `Subscriber`s requested something; or
+- coordinate emissions, requesting a bounded amount upfront from the upstream and then emitting only when all `Subscriber`s have requested something.

+From the downstream `Subscriber`s' perspective (and the TCK), both manifest as lack of emissions, and thus the following test methods will likely fail with `timeout while awaiting X` error:

+- `required_spec104_mustCallOnErrorOnAllItsSubscribersIfItEncountersANonRecoverableError`
+- `required_mustRequestFromUpstreamForElementsThatHaveBeenRequestedLongAgo`

+To verify such `Processor` implementations, override the `IdentityProcessorVerification.doesCoordinatedEmission()` method and return `true`, which will instruct the tests above to request from both of their `TestSubscriber`s before asserting the arrival of the required elements.

 ## Ignoring tests
 Since the tests are inherited instead of user defined it's not possible to use the usual `@Ignore` annotations to skip certain tests (which may be perfectly reasonable if the implementation has some know constraints on what it